 Payout of 2019 Performance Units.
 At the Compensation Committee's meeting in February 2022, the Committee determined payouts to executive officers of the 2019 performance units awarded to them in February 2019 as part of their long-term compensation for 2019.
 Payout of 75 percent of the long-term incentives awarded in 2019 was dependent on the achievement of a Company performance goal based on the Company's relative TSR for the three-year period ended December 31, 2021 as compared to the TSR for the same period of each of the utility holding companies and gas and electric utilities in the EEI Index.
-For each of the 2019 performance units, the Compensation Committee established a minimum level of performance (below which no payout would be made), a target level of performance (at which a 100 percent payout would be made) and a maximum level of performance (at or above which a 200 percent payout would be made).
+For each of the 2019 performance units, the Compensation Committee established a minimum level of performance (below which no payout would be made), a target level of performance (at which a 100 percent payout would be made).